 - 10. In the Optional Configuration screen, select the following:

-- JMS Distributed Destination
+- IMS Distributed Destination

 - Managed Servers, Clusters and Machines

 - Deployment and Services

-- 11. In the Select JMS Distributed Destination Type screen, accept the default destination type (UDD) for all resources (UMSJMSSystemResource and SOAJMSModule) and click Next. - 12.
-In the Configure Managed Servers screen, add the required managed servers.
+11. In the Select JMS Distributed Destination Type screen, accept the default destination type (UDD) for all resources (UMSJMSSystemResource and SOAJMSModule) and click Next.